LORD BYRON

 H and B attempt to leave - GB whispers to B

-GB: Be very wary my friend - has she promised champagne? does she have a list of your books? - similar happened to Walter Scott - fine man - and didn't she - while Sir Walter was in the cellar - sweep away a whole row of his library - carrying them hidden in her apron.
-She passed him in the gallery in this state - and what could she do but curtsy low - and what was to come of the books - for they must curtsy too - be damned if she didn't break their spines!
+GB: Be very wary my friend - has my lady promised champagne?
+Does she have a list of your books? - similar happened to Walter Scott - fine man - and didn't she - while Sir Walter was in the cellar - sweep away a whole row of his library - carrying them hidden in her apron.
+She passed him in the gallery in this state - and what could she do but curtsy low - and what was to come of the books? - for they must curtsy too - be damned if she didn't break their spines!

-B(laughs): Do you think me subdued by a Blue-stocking's eye?
+B(laughs): Do you think me subdued by a blue-stocking's eye?
 By dandies, and dowagers, and second-hand scribes?
-No, Sir George - for although she is the finest beauty on my Roster - I'll gladly swap an apron of Gibbon - 'ere yet, tied up in a ribbon - if she can lift Lord C's taxes on my Lobster!
+No, Sir George - for 'though my lady is the finest beauty on my roster - I'll gladly swap an apron of Gibbon - 'ere yet, tied up in a ribbon - if she can lift Lord C's taxes on my lobster!

 KL